-Barceloneta is an historic barrio which is centrally located, right next to the beach of the same name and quite close to special places like the Barcelona Aquarium, Maremagnum, Catalunya History Museum and the Barcelona Zoo.
+Barceloneta is an historic and centrally located neighborhood , right next to the beach of the same name.
+Places like the Barcelona Aquarium, Maremagnum and the Barcelona Zoo are within walikg distance.

 This neighborhood is quite popular among families and young people who take advantage to the proximity of the coast as well as the city center (La Rambla is just 10 to 15 minutes away).

 This whole area got renovated for the 1992 Olympic Games and completely transformed the beachfront.